What is “Automatic Refusal?” And is It Ruining Your Relationship

 Working with a couples therapist is an excellent way to identify these patterns and help get your relationship back on track toward greater fulfillment and connection.

 If you recognize this pattern in your relationship, don’t wait for resentment to build.
-Take the first step toward healthier communication today by reaching out to a couples therapist who can help you break the cycle of automatic refusal and create a more fulfilling, connected relationship.
+Take the first step toward healthier communication today, and contact Steven, a licensed therapist in Los Angeles, who can help you break the cycle of automatic refusal and create a more fulfilling, connected relationship.
 Change starts with awareness — and the willingness to grow together.